 If we provided the client with a whole series of static posed wedding pictures, they would probably still be happy because they would be receiving images from one of the most beautiful wedding venues on the West Coast.
 Yes, that venue is San Francisco City Hall.
 But we don't just rest on that advantage, we want to take our wedding photography clients to the next level.
-In our opinion, doing that requires including photos with movement.
-Whether it's just simple a walking shot or the bride and groom strolling down the Grand Staircase, we want to give you that extra dimension.
+In our opinion, doing that requires including photos with movement and with a more candid feel.
+Whether it's just a simple walking shot or the bride and groom strolling down the Grand Staircase, we want to give you that extra dimension.
 There are a number of ways to produce believable wedding images involving movement.
 Obviously, a lot is up to the couple, but they need to be coached properly to make a convincing statement that this candid picture was not staged. in many ways, the picture really wasn't staged, they really did need to walk down the stairs to get to our next photo location on their San Francisco city hall photo tour.
-We did give them one small suggestion and that was to NOT look at the camera.
+We had just completed capturing some wonderful photos on the Staircase and it was time for them to walk down.
+In order to make the photos appear more candid we made one small suggestion and that was to NOT look at the camera.